 Autumn Quarter 2017

-Marking the centennial of the Russian revolutions of 1917, this exhibition is being organized to coincide with the annual international conference of the On November 9-12, 2017, the Association for Slavic, East European and Eurasian Studies (ASEEES), November 9-12, 2017.
-A parallel exhibition.
+Marking the centennial of the Bolshevik revolution, this exhibition is being organized to coincide with the annual international conference of the Association for Slavic, East European and Eurasian Studies (ASEEES), November 9-12, 2017.
+A parallel campus exhibition.
 "Revolution Every Day," will be on display at the Smart Museum, September 14, 2017-January 14, 2018, presenting graphic art including posters, video, and film.

 December 2, 2017 marks the 75th anniversary of the Enrico

 reactor led to the rapid expansion of the Manhattan Project and later military and non-military applications of nuclear energy.
-The University of Chicago is commemorating this
+Drawing on letters, documents, photographs, and artifacts, this

 anniversary in 2017-18 with events culminating in seminars and panel discussions on December 1-2, 2017.
 Partners in the

 programs include the Physical Sciences Division, Department of Physics, Argonne

 National Laboratory, the Museum of Science and Industry, and The Bulletin of the Atomic Scientists.

 This exhibition explores how those who have been part of modern war